apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chip Roy: Border package authors ‘don’t know what they’re talking about’**
+**The latest on Israel-Hamas war: Live updates**

-You can read more about it [here](https://thehill.com/homenews/house/4450622-chip-roy-border-package-authors-dont-know-what-theyre-talking-about/).
+You can read more about it [here](https://www.cnn.com/middleeast/live-news/israel-hamas-war-gaza-news-02-06-24/index.html).

 ## Requirements
 - Python 3.8